TopOTheHourBot/TopOTheHourBot/README.md

 [One post to Hasan's subreddit](https://www.reddit.com/r/okbuddyhasan/comments/102k9mu/stream_segways_visualized/) that Hasan thought was tied to TopOTheHourBot is, in reality, not at all a part of this project.
 This post, and the project it showcases, were made by an independent user who I have no association with.
 This user also has their own bot in the chat, "Hasanabi_Segways", that serves an identical purpose to TopOTheHourBot, but there exists no connection between the two.

 You are entirely free to record and/or use data emitted by TopOTheHourBot without my permission (for logging, analysis, etc.).
 You do *not* need to credit me - **in fact, I'd prefer if you didn't**.
 Referencing TopOTheHourBot's Twitch page, or this repository, are okay as a means to provide attribution in cases where it is needed or preferred.
 Bear in mind that the underlying algorithm for *how* TopOTheHourBot searches for scores has changed a lot, and may continue to change without notice.
-TopOTheHourBot is subject to server drops like all users, and false positives can occur in circumstances where the chat is providing scores outside of an ad segue (this is an open problem for the project at the moment - feel free to create an issue if you have ideas).
+TopOTheHourBot was subject to server drops like all users before it was granted VIP, and false positives can occur in circumstances where the chat is providing scores outside of an ad segue (this is an open problem for the project at the moment - feel free to create an issue if you have ideas).